steveoro/goggles_api/README.md

 ## Contributing
-1. Clone the project
+1. Clone the project.
-2. Make a pull request based on the branch most relevant to you
+2. Make a pull request based on the branch most relevant to you; make sure your branch has a local build fully green (:green_heart:) before submitting the PR.
-3. Await the PR's review by the maintainers
+3. Await the PR's review by the maintainers.

 ## License